BrianHCombes/SelfEd-Tutorials-AngularJS/SelfEd-Angular-Directives-Custom-With-Link-Keyword/README.md

 #  _SelfEd-Angular-Directives-Custom-With-Link-Keyword_

-### This Practice Project _SelfEd-Angular-Directives-Custom-With-Link-Keyword_ is not configured for Github yet.
+### This SelfEd _SelfEd-Angular-Directives-Custom-With-Link-Keyword_ is not configured for Github yet.